 Were you aware of the Bergen Wave music phenomenon?
-I was in Bergen a lot from the mid-nineties and I was in the middle of the Bergen Wave.
+I was in Bergen a lot during the mid-nineties and I was in the middle of the Bergen Wave.
 I met Erlend (Ralph Myerz) at the time and we produced some music together.
 I did some work with Bjørn, Torbjørn and Svein in their studio.
 For me it was just something that evolved, it just happened organically as certain people met each other.
 Of course, Tore (Erot) made some brilliant music, also something very new at that time in Europe, his tracks sounded much more American

 What’s your favourite Norwegian record?
 Biosphere with ‘Substrata’.